 In our experience, the most effective category in 99% of cases is Dentist.
 Why?
 Because the keyword Dentist and its explicit version Dentist + City gets the most search volume.
 Most patients start their journey with that search, even if they need a specific procedure, and it seems to drive the most conversions.
 As you can see in the ranking graph below, once we changed the primary GBP category for this dentist in NYC from Cosmetic Dentist to Dentist, they started to rank better for Dentist and didn’t lose rankings for Cosmetic Dentist.
 Win-Win.

 Challenge # 2: You can only select 10 categories total

 After deciding on a primary category, the second challenge becomes what to do with the remaining 9 available categories.
-Luckily, there are a few strategies available to you.
+Luckily, for those looking to capitalize on their local SEO for dentists, there are a few strategies available to you.